In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

 At the last moment a ram is substituted for Isaac.
-He was as good as dead but God put a ram in his place (something had to die because God commanded it) so the ram took the place.
+He was as good as dead but God put a ram in his place (something had to die because God commanded it) so the ram took the place of Isaac.
 The idea of substitution, one dying for another, is introduced here.
-Of course a ram and not a lamb is offered because the lamb of God has yet to make an appearance.
+Of course, a ram and not a lamb is offered because the lamb of God has yet to make an appearance.

 3. Relationship between faith and works

-If a person is considered right with God because he believes and trusts in God what place does "works" have in the equation?
+If a person is considered right with God because he believes and trusts in Him, what place does "works" have in the equation?

 - James 2:20-24